wildanazz/word-embeddings/README.md

 # Word Embeddings

-This project explores word embeddings and visualizes them in a 2D space using machine learning techniques like Word2Vec or GloVe.
-Word embeddings are vector representations of words, capturing semantic meaning based on their usage in text data.

-## Features
-- **Word Embedding Generation**: Create high-dimensional vector representations of words.
-- **2D Visualization**: Project word vectors into two dimensions for visualization.
-- **Jupyter Notebook**: The entire process is executed and demonstrated within a Jupyter notebook.
+This project demonstrates how to visualize **pre-trained word embeddings** (Word2Vec, GloVe).
+Word embeddings capture semantic relationships between words by representing them as vectors in a high-dimensional space.
+The project provides tools for dimensionality reduction and 2D visualization.

 ## Prerequisites
 - **Python 3.x**
 - **Jupyter Notebook**
+- **Gensim**
+- **Matplotlib**
-- **Matplotlib**: For visualization.
+- **Scikit-learn**
-- **Scikit-learn**: For dimensionality reduction (PCA or t-SNE).
-- **Gensim**: For generating word embeddings using models like Word2Vec.

 ## Installation